Fire Safety Agreement: Flame Effects in Camps

 • All metallic tubing joints shall use flare fittings.
 The use of compression fittings or lead soldered fittings are prohibited.

-• Accumulators, surge tanks and other pressure vessels in the system shall be designed, manufactured, and tested in accordance with the ASME Boiler Pressure Vessel Code or the Department of Transportation (DOT) for the pressure of the gas in use.
+• Accumulators, surge tanks and other pressure vessels in the system shall be designed, manufactured, and tested in accordance with the ASME Boiler Pressure Vessel Code or the DOT guidelines for the pressure of the gas in use.

-• Any welding alteration of pressure vessels, or alteration or fabrication of other system components that hold pressure, must be performed by an American Society of Mechanical Engineers (ASME) certified welder, and must be stamped and certified as such.
+• Any welding alteration of pressure vessels, or alteration or fabrication of other system components that hold pressure, must be performed by an ASME-certified welder, and must be stamped and certified as such.

 • If the fuel supply pressure exceeds the maximum allowable operating pressure (MAOP) of an accumulator or other pressure vessel, a regulator shall be installed between the fuel supply and the pressure vessel to reduce the pressure below the pressure vessel’s MAOP.
 A pressure relief valve shall also be installed in the pressure vessel, with a start-to-leak setting at or below the MAOP and a rate of discharge that exceeds the maximum flow rate of the supply container.

-• Any artwork, towers or other structures that incorporate Flame Effects should be secured from the wind and encircled with an appropriate safety perimeter to prevent injury to participants.
+• Any artwork, towers or other structures that incorporate flame effects should be secured from the wind with an appropriate safety perimeter to prevent injury to participants.

 Special Considerations for Flame Effects in Camps